knpuniversity/symfony2-series/knpu/episode4/form-input-label-customization.rst

 3) errors
 4) row

-So when you're customizing part a field, you're always cusotmizing one of these four.
+So when you're customizing part of a field, you're always cusotmizing one of these four.
 That's important because each block name *ends* in the part being modified.